Concerns about costs & implementation accompany updated rules on radiology, antibiotic stewardship & anti-coagulants

 As beneficial as the mandates could be to patients and providers—potentially improving outcomes and saving money—they still present cost and logistical challenges to facilities, HealthTrust experts explain.

-“Hospitals are in a predicament, because they don’t have this easy flow of funds to say, ‘We can do it all, no problem,’” says Luann Culbreth, MEd, MBA, RT, FACHE, HealthTrust Director of Radiology and Cardiovascular Services, Clinical Operations.
+“Hospitals are in a predicament, because they don’t have this easy flow of funds to say, ‘We can do it all, no problem,’” says Luann Culbreth, MEd, MBA, RT, FACHE, former HealthTrust Director of Radiology and Cardiovascular Services, Clinical Operations.

 At the same time, leadership buy-in is essential, adds Christopher French, PharmD, Director, Clinical Pharmacy Operations at HealthTrust.
 “A pitfall to consider is not having executive-level leadership to help drive the changes and understand the implications to the hospital.”